You can create your own tests and add them to your assessments right from your TestGorilla dashboard.

 Click on Create new test in the top right-hand corner

 The first step is to fill in your test's landing page.
-This will help you and others in your company know what the test is about and what roles to use it for.
-The landing page can only be seen by members of your TestGorilla account while creating assessments and will never be shown to candidates.
+This will let you and others in your company know what the test is about and which roles to use it for.
+Landing pages can only be viewed by members of your TestGorilla account during assessment creation.
+These pages are never shown to candidates.

-Below you can see an example of a completed landing page from a test we created about our company.
+Below, you can view an example of a landing page from a test we’ve created.

-Once you fill in your landing page, the Questions tab will be enabled so you can start creating your questions.
+Once you’ve filled in your landing page, the Questions tab will become available.
+Here, you can start creating your questions.

 Once you navigate to the Questions tab, you'll see a message asking you to define the skill areas of your test.
-For simple tests, like the TestGorilla company test we've shared in the screenshot above, one skill area is enough.
-If you're testing a more complex topic, you can use more skill areas.
+For simple tests (like the TestGorilla company test in the screenshot above), one skill area is enough.
+If you're testing a more complex topic, you can add more skill areas.

 We'll explain more about how you can define skill areas and develop good questions for your test in the next section.

-Clicking on Define skill areas brings you to the main page of your test.
+For now, click on Define skill areas to visit the main page of your test.

-In the screenshot above, you see that the default number of questions for a 10-minute test is 20.
-You can change that number to 15 or 25 from the drop-down menu that appears when you click on the number 20 in the top right-hand corner.
+Before you define your skill areas, you should decide how many questions your test will have.
+In the screenshot above, you can see that the default number of questions for a 10-minute test is 15.
+You can change that number to 12 or 20 by clicking on the number 15 in the top right-hand corner and using the drop-down menu.

-Once you set the number of questions, you can click on each skill area to define it and remove skill areas you won't be using by clicking on the x at the end of the row.
+Once you’ve set the number of questions, you can add skill areas and click on each skill area to define it.
+You can also remove any unneeded skill areas by clicking on the x at the end of each row.

-You can ignore the Preview Questions area.
-We use that to show sample questions for the tests in our test library, and it doesn't apply for tests you create for your own use.
+Tip.
+You can ignore the Preview Questions area in this section.
+This is only used to show sample questions for the tests in our test library.
+This will not apply to any tests you create.

-To ensure your test covers its topic fully and evaluates candidates on the right skills, we recommend creating the contents of your test by following these steps:
+To ensure your test covers its topic comprehensively, we recommend creating the contents of your test by following these simple steps:

 - Break down your test into skill areas: Every test is meant to test candidates for something specific.
 It’s important to take time to clarify what exactly you're trying to measure.
 This will form the foundation of your test.